5 Years Ago

 Oh, and I like crafts.
 I once helped my grandkids create things with beads and paint; maybe, in time, it’ll be their turn to help me.

 Baking was a joy to me when my mind was clear, so I might enjoy helping you in the kitchen.
-Even though I am old, remember that my mind is becoming child-like.
+Even though I may be old, remember that my mind is becoming more child-like.
 What can a child do to help?
 Perhaps I can stir the batter, whisk the eggs, or pour in the bag of chocolate chips.

 I could set the table, dry the dishes and wipe off the countertop.
 It won’t be perfect, but I will feel like I have made a contribution.
 It’s very important to feel useful.